 The research school does not cover the participants’ salaries during the course periods (although some compensation is possible).
 Travel and maintenance allowances are possible in the first instance from the respective employer/clinic, and in the second from the NatiOn-research school.
 The participants’ clinical managers (or their equivalents) are required to testify that they will be granted paid or unpaid leave for each course period.
 During the course periods there will be no time or opportunity for any parallel clinical work.

-The programme comprises a total of 20 weeks of full-time study (30 credits) over three years, divided into six two to four-week blocks.
+The programme comprises a total of 17 weeks of full-time study (25.5 ECTS credits) and last for two and a half years, divided into six blocks of three to four weeks each.

 Intended learning outcomes

 After completing the programme, participants are expected to be able to:

 - formulate specific scientific hypotheses

 - understand the processes underlying the transformation of a normal cell into its malignant counterpart and the consequences of malign transformation at a cell and orgasm level

 - understand how biological knowledge on the development of cancer is used in modern cancer therapies